 - paper Easter grass

 Step 1: Print out your desired bunny shape (google ‘free bunny clip art’ to find options).
-Use spray adhesive to adhere paper printout to wood.
+Use spray adhesive to adhere the paper printout to the wood.
 Use a scrollsaw or bladerunner to cut out bunny shape.
-Peel off paper and sand smooth.
+Peel off paper and sand wood smooth.